BillyBohren/ChatPuntoCom22022021/README.md

 _   *This is for the structure and data on the database dont disapear if you like to run the project again _

-_11. In the database, create a register in the table Persona (to test edit, delete a register)_
+_11. In the database, create a register in the table Persona (to test edit, delete a register) or you can create one on the typing the route http://localhost:4200/nueva_ once you have logged on, it will be appear the persona register form to test it.

 _12. Open VSCode or any other editor_